 Joe Fairless: We’re gonna do a lightning round.
 Are you ready for the Best Ever Lightning Round?

-Joe Fairless: Alright, let’s do it.
-First, a quick word from our Best Ever partners.
+Joe Fairless: Alright.
+First though, a quick word from our Best Ever partners.

-Joe Fairless: Okay, best ever book you’ve read?
+Joe Fairless: Best ever book you’ve recently read?

 Joe Fairless: What’s a mistake you’ve made on a transaction?